Step 1

 Step 4

-Review
+Review and Response

 Process

 Relevant issues impacting the sustainability of GPSC and its stakeholders throughout the value chain across economic, social and environmental dimensions are identified through the consideration of impacts (positive and negative); the expectations, interests, and concerns of all eight stakeholder groups (shareholders, investors, government agencies, employees, suppliers, partners, customers, communities, and communities and society); as well as changes in global trends and the industry, past events, risk factors with potential impacts in the future, business opportunities, GRI Standards indicators, and human rights principles.
-GPSC operates in strict compliance with the law and applies various international guidelines to its operations, with dedicated compliance units and audit systems in place to ensure compliance.
-In addition, GPSC has put in place whistleblower channels and an effective due diligence process.
-In 2022, no violation of the law or relevant regulations was reported.

 Guidelines